syncfusion-content/maui-docs/MAUI/Picker/populating-items.md

 ## Adding custom view to items

-In picker control, the items can be customized with a custom view of all items by [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfPicker.html#Syncfusion_Maui_Picker_SfPicker_ItemTemplate) and assign a custom view to the `ItemTemplate`.
+In picker control, the items can be customized with a custom view of all items by the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfPicker.html#Syncfusion_Maui_Picker_SfPicker_ItemTemplate) and assign a custom view to the `ItemTemplate`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}